A Transfer: Reception

 "A Transfer" aired on October 18, 1995, and scored a 7.1% rating of audience share on Japanese TV.
+Psychology Todays Walter Veit attributed the popularization of the concept of the porcupine dilemma to Neon Genesis Evangelion.
 Official merchandise based on the episode has been released, including lighters and t-shirts.
+Furthermore, according to Yahoo! website Shamshel's design almost certainly inspired the final form of Jean Jacket in Jordan Peele's movie Nope (2022).

 The episode met with a divided reception.
-Screen Rant criticized Toji's aggression, as Comic Book Resources Ajay Aravind did; according to Aravind, his behavior "has no rhyme nor reason to it, making him a classic bully".
-Screen Rant Jack Cameron placed the battle against Shamshel among the lowest of Neon Genesis Evangelion fights, while Film School Rejects Max Covill criticized Shinji's actions, describing them as "frustrating".
-The Anime Café's reviewer Akio Nagatomi praised Shinji's manner to cope with the pressures of his pilot role and the glimpse into what the civilians go during the battles.
-He also praised animation, soundtrack and directing, but criticized Shinji's revelation of being a pilot to his classmates as "some socially-inept writer's attempt to live out some adolescent fantasy".
+Screen Rant criticized Toji's aggression, as Comic Book Resources' Ajay Aravind did; according to Aravind, his behavior "has no rhyme nor reason to it, making him a classic bully".
+Screen Rant's Jack Cameron placed the battle against Shamshel among the lowest of Neon Genesis Evangelion fights, while Film School Rejects Max Covill criticized Shinji's actions, describing them as "frustrating".
+The Anime Café's reviewer Akio Nagatomi praised Shinji's manner to cope with the pressures of his pilot role and the glimpse into what the civilians go through in the battles.
+He also praised the animation, soundtrack, and directing, but criticized Shinji's revelation of being a pilot to his classmates as "some socially-inept writer's attempt to live out some adolescent fantasy".
 Jane Nagatomi similarly criticized the episode as "too predictable".
 Newtype magazine described the silhouette of Eva-01 and Shamshel standing still in the twilight after the battle as "impressive".
+Yahoo! website described Eva-01 and Shamshel's fight as a "great fight scene", but also noted how it "still ranks fairly low compared to others in Evangelion".
 EX.org's Peter Cahill praised "the wanton destruction and desperate heroism" of the battle, also eulogizing the animation of "A Transfer" and "Hedgehog's Dilemma".
 Supanova Expo's official website similarly ranked the scene in which Shinji rescues his classmates from Shamshel among the best moments of the character.